shellscape/jsx-email/docs/quick-start.md

 ## Building Your Template

 The next step is to build your template.
-This can be done with the CLI, or with the [Core Render Package](/docs/core/render) in code.
-While most people will need to render emails dynamically at runtime using `@jsx-email/render`, the CLI is capable of rendering both static and dynamic emails that take props as input.
+This can be done with the CLI, or with the [`render` method](/docs/core/render) in code.
+While most people will need to render emails dynamically at runtime using `render`, the CLI is capable of rendering both static and dynamic emails that take props as input.
 To build your email into an HTML document, run:

 ```sh
 $ email build ./emails/BatmanEmail.tsx